JuliaAI/MLJIteration.jl/README.md

 implements the "warm restart" behaviour described in [Machines](@ref).

-As in [Tuning models](@ref), iteration control in MLJ is implemeted as a model wrapper.
+As in [Tuning models](@ref), iteration control in MLJ is implemeted as a model wrapper, which allows composition with other meta-algorithms.
 Ordinarily, the wrapped model behaves just like the original model, but with the training occuring on a subset of the provided data, and with the iteration parameter automatically determined by the controls specified in the wrapper.

 SIMPLE EXAMPLE